daattali/beautiful-jekyll/_posts/2021-11-21-understanding-kubernetes-cluster-api-provider-vsphere-capv.md

         --control-plane-machine-count 1 \
         --worker-machine-count 1 > cluster.yaml

-* _Optional: Now you can always open cluster.yaml and make changes to the configuration as you see fit._
+* **_Optional_**_: Now you can always open cluster.yaml and make changes to the configuration as you see fit._

     nano cluster.yaml

-* When you are happy with your manifest, apply it using kubectl and it will start the provisioning process.
+* **When you are happy with your manifest, apply it using kubectl and it will start the provisioning process**.
 This step takes a bit of time so be patient here.
-However, if nothing is happening in vCenter and you don't see a VM being provisioned it means there probably is a misconfiguration somewhere in your clusterctl.yaml file, in which case you will want to double check it's content (case, typos...).
+However, if nothing is happening in vCenter and you don't see a VM being cloned, it means there probably is a misconfiguration somewhere in your _clusterctl.yaml_ file, in which case you will want to double check it's content (case, typos...).

     kubectl apply -f cluster.yaml

 The output should look something like this:

-    root@ubuntu:~# k apply -f cluster.yaml
+    root@ubuntu:~# kubectl apply -f cluster.yaml
     cluster.cluster.x-k8s.io/capv-management created
     vspherecluster.infrastructure.cluster.x-k8s.io/capv-management created
     vspheremachinetemplate.infrastructure.cluster.x-k8s.io/capv-management created